 Learning to prioritize design allows you to develop a user-centered understanding throughout the entire team, leading to smooth and effective project workflow.
 This results in a successful and satisfactory product for the users.

-User-centered thinking must be made a priority on the widest scale possible─throughout all levels, teams and processes in a company.
+User-centered thinking must be made a priority on the widest scale possible.
+Use UX research, empathy, user experience engineering process, user testing and service design throughout all levels, teams and processes in a company.
 This way, every employee can focus on satisfying the user's needs through designing products or services.
-Such an approach allows the creation of truly innovative products that have long-term success in the digital market.
+Such an approach allows the creation of truly innovative financial product design that have long-term success in the digital market.

 Second Level: Team

 When we know how the design and user centricity should be incorporated into the company processes, we need to select the right people who can actualize that.
 What should their competencies and experience be?
-How will they integrate the design?
+How will they integrate the design approach?

 The people responsible for design might be: the Chief Experience Officer, who defines the company's strategy for user satisfaction; Head of Design, who is responsible for the implementation of design at the product level; UX Architect, whose task is to design digital solutions based on the business goals and user needs; UI Designer, who embodies the vision of the team in the user interface.